AquilaFasciata/Wake-on-Lan-C/README.md

 ```
 $ ./wake-on-lan
 ```
+It will ask you for the MAC address to send the packet to.

 __NOTE: It's very likely that the name of the binary will change in the future!!__ I don't like typing more than I need to, so I want the command to be shorter when I deploy this in my own environments.